-Management has reviewed the carrying values of the Corporation's property and equipment as of December 31, 2022 and 2021 for impairment.
-Based on the results of its evaluation, the Corporation booked an allowance for impairment amounting to P121,910 for 2022 and 2021, for its other properties acquired which were no longer unserviceable.
+Management has reviewed the carrying values of the Corporation's property and equipment as of December 31, 2023 and 2022 for impairment.
+Based on the results of its evaluation, the Corporation booked an allowance for impairment amounting to Nil for 2023 and P121,910 for 2022, for its other properties acquired which were no longer unserviceable.